teou1/lifeboat_linux/README.md

 Note that if you are using Refind as a bootloader, you can drop the lifeboatx64.png near the lifeboatx64.efi to have a nice icon.

+Note2: there is no fancy loading animation.
+At about 1 second, loading appears to be frozen, but the cursor blinks.
+Wait.
+In about 10 seconds the system will finish loading.

 Below is the original text from Hugochinchilla before my fork:

 ******************************